haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ---

-Haskell offers a powerful type-based system for defining functions called *pattern matching*
+Haskell offers a powerful type-based system for defining functions called *pattern matching*.

-In general, pattern matching is used to deconstruct algebraic types
+In general, pattern matching is used to deconstruct algebraic types.

-We will look at an example of how it works, talk about it in general, then see some more examples
+We will look at an example of how it works, talk about it in general, then see some more examples.

 {% include toc.html %}

 ## Extensions and Imports

-You will need to add the following lines to the top of your Haskell source file (`.hs`) to be able to run these examples
+You will need to add the following lines to the top of your Haskell source file (`.hs`) to be able to run these examples:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}